What is the Retirement Savings Account?

 - You also continue to receive the same interest on your money after 12 months as other contributing members

-- If you transfer K10,000 or more into a RSA account you are eligible for the Gold Card Membership program, offering you access to NSL’s discount from selected retail outlets
+- If you transfer K10,000 or more into a RSA account you are eligible for the Gold Card Membership program, offering you access to NSL’s discount program from selected retail outlets